PlanetHorizont/ben.hoskings.net/site/2012/07/04/ermahgerd-arel-merge.html.markdown

       end
     end

-Our `Content` has a scope of its own, returning just the published pieces of content.
+Our `Article` has a scope of its own, returning the articles currently being drafted.

     class Article < ActiveRecord::Base
       has_many :collaborations
       has_many :users, through: :collaborations
       def self.drafting
-        where('articles.published_at IS NULL')
-      end
-      def self.published
-        where('articles.published_at IS NOT NULL')
+        where(published_at: nil)
       end
     end